MainakVerse/MainakVerse/README.md

 <table>
    <tr>
     <h3>CONNECT 🤝</h3>
     <td>Network is the Net-Worth.
-If you feel that are something beyond codes that you want to share, I would be glad to connect with you.
+If you feel that there are somethings beyond codes that you want to share, I would be glad to connect with you.
 Criticisms and Proposals are always welcome! </td>
     <td><a href="https://mainakchaudhuri.netlify.app/"><img src="https://github.com/user-attachments/assets/553fe413-7a16-4336-a038-8af2bfe10135" width="100"></a></td>
     <td><a href="https://www.instagram.com/the_emperor_of_logic/"><img src="https://github.com/user-attachments/assets/e8e39730-3624-4a1e-86d5-9413867530bb" width="100"></a></td>
     <td><a href="https://www.linkedin.com/in/mainak-chaudhuri-127898176/"><img src="https://github.com/user-attachments/assets/b5f95316-1aae-46d3-a4e6-8b0b5dbb626d" width="100"></a></td>